cesium-ml/baselayer/doc/usage.md

 "External" micro-services can be used to extend the capabilities of any application relying on `baselayer`.

-These are added to `services.external` section of the configuration, and need to provide: service name, GitHub repo URL, branch+sha or tagged version of the repo where the external service is hosted, along with optional service-specific parameters.
+These are added to `services.external` section of the configuration, and need to provide: service name, GitHub repo URL, revision (branch, sha, or tag), along with optional service-specific parameters.
 For example:

 ```
 services: